badlydrawnrob/python-playground/building-with-fast-api/README.md

 # README

 > A [brief overview](https://lyz-code.github.io/blue-book/fastapi/) of FastApi
+> For prototyping, keep things simple, get a professional to check your code ...
+> and delegate the hard stuff if you're not comfortable with it.

 FastApi seems a decent `http` server that's quick (other languages are faster).
 The book uses MongoDB in later chapters, but I found it uncomfortable and painful to setup and use.
 For that reason, I prefer SQLite.

 The FastApi documentation can sometimes be unclear, or overly complicated to find what you need, and mould it to your requirements.

-This book has also fast become outdated (dependency hell), so watch out for changes and updates to FastApi.
-Authentication is relatively easy to use (with guidance) but email notifications aren't baked in.
+The book is good from a high-level view, but has many errors and continuity issues, so you'll have to fix things and check documentation.
+It's also fast becoming outdated (dependency hell) as FastApi evolves, so watch out for changes and updates.
+Authentication is easy(ish) to use (with guidance) but email notifications aren't baked in, and other nice-to-haves can be difficult:

 - Backend servers require domain knowledge (and low-level detail)
-- They're something I'm personally not 100% comfortable with ...
+- There's a lot that I'm personally not 100% comfortable with DIYing ...
-- It's wise to find an experienced dev to help out and check code.
+- It's wise to find an experienced dev to help out and double-check code.
-- `/auth` and `/database` and `/.env` are especially important to get right.
+- `/auth`, `/database` and `/.env` are especially important to get right!
+- I'd prefer to treat parts of the server as a "black box" (set and forget)
+- Extra "defensive coding" and security advice may be needed ...
+- Error messaging is particularly frustrating (cryptic, verbose, incomplete)

+## Setting yourself boundaries

+> Have a clear goal, a clear learning frame

 I think it's wise to provide yourself **a clear learning frame**, by which I mean **drawing a clear line between what you're prepared to learn, and what you're not**.
 For example, getting a working and reliable email confirmation script is non-trivial!

-Personally, I'd prefer someone else to handle things like that, so unless there's a well-documented and stable plugin, I'm going to hire a professional.
-I prefer things as simple as possible; SQLite and FastApi routes are easy enough to understand the basics, but there can be a lot of moving parts!
+Personally, I'd prefer someone else to handle things like that, so unless there's a well-documented and stable plugin, I'm going to hire a professional. **I prefer things as simple as possible;** SQLite and FastApi routes are easy enough to understand the basics, but there can be a lot of moving parts!
 There's many ways to build out your app architecture, and I'm not sure there's a book out there that covers the best way to do things for _your_ app.

-So for prototypes: keep things simple, have a professional check your code, and delegate the hard stuff if you're not comfortable with it.
 There's so much to learn with programming it's good to set your own boundaries!

-## Commands
+## Helful Commands

 1. `uv run uvicorn api:app --port 8000 --reload` (or run from `.venv`)
 2. `uv run main.py` (if you've setup properly `__main__.py`)